Imagining a world of sustainable, regenerative brands

 Brands preparing for a circular world

-Across industries, geographies and generations, a new breed of brands is already designing for this circular world—where growth is decoupled from harm and we meet the needs of more people with fewer resources and less waste.
+Across industries, geographies, and generations, a new breed of brands is already designing for this circular world—where growth is decoupled from harm and we meet the needs of more people with fewer resources and less waste.

 “Circularity provides a new way forward, a business model that allows for revenues to grow while decreasing reliance on new resources and reducing waste,” says Jeff Denby, cofounder of the The Renewal Workshop.
 My company BBMG worked with The Renewal Workshop to bring to life The North Face Renewed, a brand designed for circular consumption and a life of more exploration.
 “If we are going to maintain a consumer-based economy and stop our assault on the environment, then transitioning to circular business models is the only way forward for smart companies intent on survival,” he says.